 **The Case Against Sugar, by Gary Taubes (New York, NY: Knopf, 2016).
 (Another paradigm-shifting book by Taubes that shows how pervasive the sugar problem has become in our world today.
 As always, well-documented and chock full of evidence to back up all his points.)

 **The Big Fat Surprise: Why Butter, Meat, and Cheese Belong in a Healthy Diet, by Nina Teicholz (New York, NY: Simon & Schuster, 2015).
 (This New York Times Bestseller echoes Taubes’ conclusion that we have been fed the wrong nutritional information for decades.
 She especially takes issues with the low-fat diet and the idea that fat makes us fat.
 Incredibly well researched and well-written.
-I highly recommend it.)
+Highly recommended.)

-**The Obesity Myth: Why America’s Obsession with Weight is Hazardous to Your Health, by Paul Campos (New York, NY: Gotham Books, 2004).
+**The Obesity Myth: Why America’s Obsession with Weight is Hazardous to Your Health, by Paul Campos (New York, NY: Gotham Books, 2004 – Also published under the title The Diet Myth).
 (This book rocked my world.
 Let’s just say Campos helped me see nutrition and health in a whole new way, and it wasn’t the one portrayed by government standards or the mainstream media.
 Backed by countless scientific studies, he argues–rather convincingly–that thinner isn’t always better and you can be healthy at any size.
-It’s a drastically needed paradigm shift in our “get down to a size zero or die an early death” world!)
+It’s a drastically needed paradigm shift in our “get down to a size zero or die an early death” culture.)

 Sugar Salt Fat: How the Food Giants Hooked Us, by Michael Moss (New York, NY: Random House, 2013).

 Pandora’s Lunchbox: How Processed Food Took Over the American Meal, by Melanie Warner (New York, NY: Scribner, 2013.)